 Staff are required to approach the Headteacher in the first instance.
-If the concern is about the Headteacher or a member of the governing body, other than the Whistleblowing Governor, then the Whistleblowing Governor should be consulted.
-If a member of staff does not feel able to raise a concern internally then the NSPCC Whistle Blowing helpline should be informed.
-If staff are not happy with response from the school the matter maybe raised externally with:
+If the concern is about the Headteacher the Chair of Governors should be informed.

+If a member of staff does not feel able to raise a concern internally then the NSPCC Whistleblowing helpline can be utilised.
+If staff are not happy with response from the school the matter may be raised externally with: